 The Last Remnant tries to do some unique things in the Japanese RPG genre but not all of them succeed creating a game you’ll either love or hate based on how you like to play the genre.

-The game was released for the Xbox 360 in November 2008 with a Windows release early in 2009.
+The game was released for the Xbox 360 in November 2008 with a Windows release early in 2009 and subsequently remastered for PlayStation 4.
 The games development and publishing was handled by Square Enix.

 From a story perspective the game isn’t anything ground breaking (although that is most Japanese RPGs to be fair).
 The game takes place in a fictional world that has been divided into four major cities that feature four very distinct races.
 This world is also home to the ‘Remnants’ which are ancient and powerful artefacts with incredible magical power.